ci-lab-cz/streamd/README.md

 #### **Fully automated pipeline for molecular dynamics**

 ## Features:
-- Run of multiple simultaneous molecular dynamics simulations
+- Run multiple simultaneous molecular dynamics simulations
-- Launch multiple replicas of the same system in a single command
+- Run multiple replicas of the same system for multiple complexes in a single command
 - Simulation for different systems:
     - Protein in Water;
     - Protein - Ligand;